 Welcome to my research page!
 Below I outline some of the projects I am currenty working on:

-foto de Asterella Liverworts are small plants that are rarely more than one inch long.
-Yet, they usually occur in very large areas.
+Liverworts are small plants that are rarely more than one inch long.
+Yet, they can occur in large areas.
 Are liverworts capable of maintaining continuous gene flow through the geographical space?
 How different are their populations?
 Have they evolved adaptations to the different environments they inhabit?
-In this proyect, I am studying these questions in Asterella californica a complex thalloid liverwort that occurs along the West coast of Northamerica.
+In this proyect, I am studying these questions in Calsterella californica a complex thalloid liverwort that in common in the West coast of Northamerica.
 This work is funded by the California Conservation Genomics Project, and is part of a multidisciplinary conservation effort.

 Insights from the fossil record on early land plants evolution